pzhine/inyourland/docs/client.md

 Startup
 -------
-- should query server for current scene
+- should query server for current scene and set `currentSceneIndex`
 - should open a socketIO connection to server to listen for scene changes

 On user interaction